-I am a PhD candidate in Computer Science at NTU, Singapore, with a broad interest in Trustworthy Reinforcement Learning and its applications in safety-critical domains.
-My research focuses on enhancing the transparency, safety, robustness, and verifiability of RL policies.
-Currently, I am exploring programmatic policies (e.g. Decision Trees) for trustworthy RL, leveraging their interpretability and amenability for verification to achieve trustworthiness.
-In addition, I have a strong interest in Neurosymbolic AI and dedicate time to honing my theoretical skills by studying Learning Theory and mathematical topics relevant to AI.
+I am a PhD candidate in Computer Science at NTU Singapore, broadly interested in Trustworthy Reinforcement Learning and its applications to safety-critical domains.
+My research focuses on improving the transparency, safety, robustness, and verifiability of RL policies.
+Currently, I am exploring neurosymbolic approaches, such as programmatic policies, to enhance trustworthiness by leveraging their inherent interpretability and amenability to formal verification.

-Before joining NTU, I completed my graduate degree in Computer Science at ISI Kolkata, India, and my undergraduate degree in Electronics and Instrumentation at NIT Silchar, India.
+Before joining NTU, I completed my Master’s degree in Computer Science at the Indian Statistical Institute (ISI), Kolkata, India, and my Bachelor’s degree in Electronics and Instrumentation at NIT Silchar, India.

 News